Euonymus fortunei 'Variegatus'

 A spreading broadleaf evergreen shrub with attractive green and cream variegated foliage; use in the garden as a color accent or for a bold mass planting, makes a phenomenal groundcover

-Variegated Wintercreeper has attractive dark green foliage edged in creamy white.
+Variegated Wintercreeper has attractive dark green foliage edged in creamy white with hints of pink on a plant with a spreading habit of growth.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
 It produces orange capsules from mid to late fall.
-The flowers are not ornamentally significant.

 Variegated Wintercreeper is a multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.